-The foundational principles of health and wellness for enhancing cardiorespiratory endurance, muscular strength, flexibility, body composition, and overall wellness will be explored.
-Knowledge, skills, and abilities necessary to develop, implement, and manage basic fitness and health programs for individualized applications will be developed.
-Students will participate in practical learning opportunities that are designed to demonstrate, assess and enhance parameters of their health and wellness.
-(4 credits)
+The foundational principles of health, wellness, and professional skill sets will be explored as they relate to aspiring health care professionals.
+This course introduces students to health care professions by reviewing and defining the roles and responsibilities associated with various careers.
+Knowledge, skills, and abilities necessary to develop, implement, and manage health programs for individualized applications will be developed.
+Students will be participating in practical learning opportunities that are designed to demonstrate, assess and enhance parameters of their personal health, wellness, and professional readiness.
+(4 Credits)